DIKU-EDU/remarks/README.md

 A `.mrk` file is a list of judgements.

 A judgement starts with a header mark (a sequence of `#`), a title (followed by a `:`), given points (followed by `/`), and maximum points (followed by a line break).
 The number of `#` determines the _depth_ of the header, and every file _must_ start at depth 1, but may have multiple depth 1 judgements.
-Headings may be arbitrarily nested, but must sum up correctly; the summing can be omitted in the nodes of the trees, as the tool will calculate this.
+Headings may be arbitrarily nested, but must sum up correctly.
+Sums of given points can be omitted in higher-level judgements, and `remarks` will calculate these from points given to lower-level judgements.

 For instance, here is a file containing only quantitative remarks, the top-level `Practice` has not been inserted:

 ```
 # Theory: 27/50